coq/coq/doc/sphinx/language/extensions/canonical.rst

      applied to zero or more arguments.
    * Any :token:`@sort`.
    * Literal functions:  `fun … => …`.
-   * Literal function types without type dependencies, i.e. implications: `… -> …`.
+   * Literal, non-dependent function types, i.e. implications: `… -> …`.
    * Variables bound in :token:`qualid`.

    When searching for a canonical extension of a field |x_i|, only the head symbol of